bbakersmith/jekyll-pages-directory/README.md

 # Jekyll Pages Directory Plugin

-Defines a `_pages` subdirectory which outputs into the root of your site.
+##### Defines a `_pages` directory for page files which routes its contents relative to the project root.

-Jekyll does a great job of keeping things tidy until you have more than a couple static pages.
-Unlike posts, which are nicely contained within the `_posts` directory, page data and containing subdirectories end up scattered throughout the project root. *Jekyll Pages Directory* helps keep your project root clean by defining a `_pages` subdirectory in which to store page data.
+**Jekyll** does a great job of keeping things tidy until you have more than a couple static pages.
+Unlike posts, which are nicely contained within the `_posts` directory, page data and containing subdirectories end up scattered throughout the project root. **Jekyll Pages Directory** helps keep your project root clean by defining a `_pages` directory in which to store page data.

-Only page files should be stored in `_pages`.
-Other file types will not behave as expected.